dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 ### Table location

-The saved location of a table is determined by the following conditions:
+The saved location of a table is determined in precedence by the following conditions:

 1. If `external_location` is defined, that value is used.
 2. If `s3_data_dir` is defined, the path is determined by that and `s3_data_naming`.